Recent news from the WEA Online Conferences

-The first 2017 Wea Conference Public Law & Economics: economic regulation and competition policies was successfully by Prof. Vicente Bagnoli (Mackenzie University), Maria Fernanda Madi and Renny Reyes (Erasmus University Rotterdam).
-The main subject to be discussed is the current challenges faced by economic regulation and competition policies 10 years after the beginning of the most recent world’s economic crises.
-The aim is to bring together renowned specialists in economic regulation, regulated sectors and competition law to debate those relevant issues.
-We believe that the discussions will enable academics and practitioners to: (i) discuss how sector regulators and competition authorities are interacting post-crises and how the economic analysis of law can help countries reach better regulation and competition policies; (ii) contribute with practical and theoretical references on the limits of economic power and forms of state intervention; (iii) deal with the uncertainties and challenges of the digital economy; (iv) gather relevant case studies and; (v) identify new trends in Law & Economics that have arisen post-crisis.
+The first 2017 Wea Conference Public Law & Economics: economic regulation and competition policies was successfully run by Prof. Vicente Bagnoli (Mackenzie University), Maria Fernanda Madi, and Renny Reyes (Erasmus University Rotterdam).
+The main subject to be discussed was the current challenges faced by economic regulation and competition policies 10 years after the beginning of the most recent of the world’s economic crises.
+The aim was to bring together renowned specialists in economic regulation, regulated sectors and competition law to debate those relevant issues.
+We believe that the discussions will enable academics and practitioners to: (i) discuss how sector regulators and competition authorities are interacting post-crises and how the economic analysis of law can help countries reach better regulation and competition policies; (ii) contribute with practical and theoretical references on the limits of economic power and forms of state intervention; (iii) deal with the uncertainties and challenges of the digital economy; (iv) gather relevant case studies; and (v) identify new trends in Law & Economics that have arisen post-crisis.
+Currently, the leaders are organising a book to be published in 2018.

 Looking forward, we hope the WEA Conferences could be an opportunity to continue the path for increasing networking within the international community of economists and social scientists as a decisive feature of the online experience.